arp242/lpeg.vim/README.md

   I spent some time on the Go lexer to improve it, so that one is about on-par (or actually, better).

-- Modifying lexers from after/ and/or autocmd should be possible.
+- Modifying lexers from `after/` directory and/or autocmds should be possible.

 - Provide text objects and folding based on the parsing info.
 This information is actually in a lot of the lexers, we just don't use it yet.